 Deployment

-• IAB is a school-based program.
-Once a public or private school is accredited, all students at that school get enrolled in IAB, beginning with grade 10 (and eventually KG).
-Only students at accredited schools can enroll in IAB.
+• Academic Baccalaureate is a school-based program.
+Once a public or private school is accredited, all students at that school get enrolled in Academic Baccalaureate, beginning with grade 10 (and eventually KG).
+Only students at accredited schools can enroll in Academic Baccalaureate.

-• IAB works within the context of enriching the curriculum and improving the efficiency of their implementation.
-To this end, IAB requires the coverage of a set of learning outcomes in each of the following fields:
+• Academic Baccalaureate works within the context of enriching the curriculum and improving the efficiency of their implementation.
+To this end, Academic Baccalaureate requires the coverage of a set of learning outcomes in each of the following fields:

 1- Science: physics, chemistry and biology.